by Lewis Pulsipher

 device except

-dragon-control potions. if the user of
+potions.
+If the user of a dragon-control potion

 knows the dragon’s True Name, the beast